More sponsors pull out of New York’s Puerto Rican Day parade

-MANHATTAN — More sponsors are dropping out of New York City's Puerto Rican Day parade after a decision by organizers to honor Puerto Rican nationalist Oscar Lopez Rivera, who served decades in prison for his involvement in a group that claimed responsibility for more than 100 bombings.
+NEW YORK — More sponsors are dropping out of a New York City parade that is honoring a Puerto Rican nationalist who served decades in prison for his involvement in a group that claimed responsibility for more than 100 bombings.

-AT&T and JetBlue became the latest sponsors on Tuesday to skip the June 11 parade along Manhattan's Fifth Avenue.
+NBC, Telemundo, Coca-Cola, AT&T and JetBlue became the latest sponsors to skip the June 11 Puerto Rican Day parade along Manhattan’s Fifth Avenue.
 New York has the largest Puerto Rican community off the island.
+Goya Foods already dropped out but said it was a business decision.

 Dallas-based AT&T Inc. said it celebrates Puerto Ricans and “their rich heritage” but would be withdrawing support from the parade this year.